This blog post has been updated by Kristina Rust, Career Consultant on February 28, 2024 for relevancy, inclusivity, and formatting.

 Backstage Pass To “What Can I Do With a Major In..”
 Handouts and How They Compare to the LinkedIn Alumni Tool

-Depending on the day, a quick Google search on “What Can I Do With a Major In” may or may not return the UGA Career Center website as Google’s first choice, but the webpage will surely make its appearance on the first page of all google searches!
-With over 11,000 clicks during the last year and over 1,500 clicks last month, it is no wonder the Career Center’s "What Can I Do with a Major in…” landing page is so popular among students.
+Depending on the day, a quick Google search on “What Can I Do With a Major In” may or may not return the UGA Career Center website as Google’s first choice, but the webpage will surely make its appearance on the first page of all Google searches!

 Likewise, the LinkedIn Alumni Tool is also readily available on the UGA Career Center website.
 It allows you to explore your major’s employment by location, company name, and industry.
-While UGA Career Outcomes data is based on over 7,000 responses (85% of last graduating class) and is reported annually, the LinkedIn data comes from 150,000 students and alumni profiles in LinkedIn.
+While UGA Career Outcomes data is based on responses and is reported annually, the LinkedIn data comes from 150,000+ students and alumni profiles in LinkedIn.
 These reports are dynamically created and change constantly.
-While comparing the Career Outcomes reports from year to year could be useful in spotting an early trend in the job market, LinkedIn reporting will give you a broad overview or how the specific job market looks like today.
+While comparing the Career Outcomes reports from year-to-year could be useful in spotting an early trend in the job market, LinkedIn reporting will give you a broad overview or how the specific job market looks like today.
 In contrast, by comparing UGA Career Outcomes reports, you may or may not be surprised to learn that the full-time employment rate for Biological Science majors increased significantly, and almost doubled, in the last couple of years.

 Finally, while the type of data both systems report is similar, there is one important data piece LinkedIn Alumni Tool is missing: salaries and bonus.
-Minimum, maximum, and median salary and median in bonus by major are reported in the UGA Career Outcomes reports (provided there were at least four responses).
-While many of our students work in the southeastern region of the country, when interpreting these numbers please keep in mind that compensation numbers are reported as received and without regards of cost of living.
+Minimum, maximum, and median salary and median in bonus by major are reported in the UGA Career Outcomes reports (provided there were at least 4 responses).
+While many of our students work in the southeastern region of the country, please keep in mind that compensation numbers are reported as received and without regards of cost of living when interpreting these numbers.